josefondrej/grouperserve/README.md

 * pc: patient case in the URL patient case format
 * version: version identifier as provided by /systems
 * pretty: (true|false) pretty print JSON (default is false)
-* annotate: (true|false) return the annotated patient case with CCL values, validatios and used flags (default is false)
+* annotate: (true|false) return the annotated patient case with CCL values, validations and used flags (default is false)

 sample call using curl:
 ```